QuantEcon/lecture-python-intro/lectures/money_inflation.md

 ## Overview

+This lecture extends and modifies the model in this lecture {doc}`cagan_ree` by modifying the law of motion that governed the supply of money.

-This lecture describes a theory of price level variations that consists of two components
+In particular, this lecture describes a theory of price level variations that consists of two components

  * a demand function for money
  * a law of motion for the supply of money